SharonRodriguez67338/notes/README.md

 - "Today's programming wisdom is to remember that code is read far more often than it is written.
 Thus, strive for clarity and simplicity in your expressions, favoring readability over cleverness.
 Invest time in writing self-documenting code, using descriptive variable names, comments when necessary, and adhering to consistent style guides.
 Always consider the maintainability of your work and how it may impact others who will interact with it long after you've moved on."

 In essence, write code as if the person who ends up maintaining it is a homicidal maniac who knows where you live.

+# 2024-03-07
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, determine which tasks are the most important and which can wait until later.
+Then, allocate time for each task based on its complexity and importance.
+Finally, use version control and other organizational tools to keep your code clean and easy to maintain.
+By following these tips, you will be able to complete your projects more quickly and with fewer errors.